IBM-Cloud/ansible-collection-ibm/docs/ibm_hpcs_managed_key.rst

 Parameters
 ----------

-  region (False, any, us-south)
-    The IBM Cloud region where you want to create your resources.
-If this value is not specified, us-south is used by default.
-This can also be provided via the environment variable 'IC_REGION'.

-  tags (False, list, None)
-    Key-value pairs associated with the key.

-  description (False, str, None)
+  state_ (False, str, None)
-    Description of the managed key.
+    The state of the key.

+  uko_vault (True, str, None)
+    (Required for new resource) The UUID of the Vault in which the update is to take place.

   instance_id (True, str, None)
     (Required for new resource) The ID of the UKO instance this resource exists in.

-  uko_vault (True, str, None)
-    (Required for new resource) The UUID of the Vault in which the update is to take place.

   template_name (False, str, None)